PdxCodeGuild/new-pdxcodeguild.com/README.md

 # Heroicons

-We used svgs for our heroicons you can find some via this link https://heroicons.com/
+We used `.svg` files for our heroicons you can find some via this link https://heroicons.com/